 - They're higher off the ground than a portable cot, so you don't have to bend so far to pick up the baby.
 After lugging a heavy baby in and out of a low-lying portacot your back will thank you when you return to your standard cot!

 What are small travel cots?

 Small travel cots are very lightweight, easy to fold and compact for transport.
 Some are similar in style to most other portable cots but are lighter and more compact (they should weigh no more than 6kg).
-Others are small folding shelters with a mattress, such as in this image at right.
+Others are small folding shelters with a mattress.
 They can be very handy when you're travelling, going camping or on a picnic, but aren't recommended for use all of the time.
 When we've tested small travel cots in the past, we didn't find any we could fully recommend as each failed at least one important test of the standard.

 What to look for

 We don't currently recommend any of the portable cots we've tested.
 This is because all the available models we've tested have safety failures that could result in injury or even endanger a child's life.

 However, this doesn't mean that all portable cots are equally dangerous.
 Those that carry a risk of suffocating or trapping the head of the child are considered especially dangerous and should be avoided.
 Others carry a risk of injury but not death, such as limb entrapment and could be considered if you're planning on buying a portable cot.
 Look for models that score 60% or over, as these carry only minor safety risks that don't endanger the life of the child.
 It's important to read each safety failure carefully, as some risks can be avoided or minimised when special precautions are taken.
 For example, some portable cots carry safety risks when used in bassinet mode, but in cot mode they're safe.
 You can find a full description of the risks of each portable cot in the Bad Points section of our portable cots review.

 Here are some general things to look out for when buying a portable cot:

 Each side should be mostly made from a breathable mesh material that extends all the way to the floor of the cot.